openstack-archive/fuel-web/docs/develop/pxe_deployment.rst

     MENU LABEL ^Poweroff
     KERNEL poweroff.com

-In APPEND directive you could also add `ksdevice=INTERFACE` and `installdrive=DEVICENAME` options to get silent installation without any questions from Anaconda Installer.
+You can ensure silent installation without any Anaconda prompts by adding the following APPEND directives:

+* ksdevice=INTERFACE
+* installdrive=DEVICENAME
+* forceformat=yes

 For example:

-    installdrive=sda ksdevice=eth0
+    installdrive=sda ksdevice=eth0 forceformat=yes

 Now we need to unpack the Fuel ISO file we have downloaded::